Best Travel Credit Cards in Canada for 2026

 Best travel card silver winner: MBNA Rewards World Elite Mastercard

-The MBNA Rewards World Elite Mastercard delivers up to five MBNA Rewards Points per $1 spent, making it an attractive option for everyone, especially Mastercard loyalists.
+The MBNA Rewards World Elite Mastercard delivers up to 5 MBNA Rewards Points per $1 spent, making it an attractive option for everyone, especially Mastercard loyalists.
 Cardholders are rewarded with bonus points each year on their birthday, too – an extra 10%, based on what you earned throughout the past year.

 Best travel card bronze winner: RBC Avion Visa Infinite Privilege